cjerrington/cjerrington.github.io/src/posts/2023/2023-07-08-what-is-in-your-headers.md

 ---
 title: What is in Your Headers?
-excerpt: Understanding the Headers your web server returns
+description: Understanding the Headers your web server returns
 tags:
   - web design
   - 100DaysToOffload